Equilibration, thermalisation, and the emergence of statistical mechanics in closed quantum systems: Acknowledgements

 \section{Acknowledgements}

-We would like to sincerely thank numerous colleagues for discussions over the years and the EU (RAQUEL, SIQS, AQuS), the ERC (TAQ, OSYRIS, FP7-PEOPLE-2013-COFUND), the BMBF, the Studienstiftung des Deutschen Volkes, MPQ-ICFO, the Spanish Ministry Project FOQUS (FIS2013-46768-P), the Generalitat de Catalunya (SGR 874 and 875), the Spanish MINECO (Severo Ochoa grant SEV-2015-0522), and the COST Action MP1209 for support.
+We would like to sincerely thank numerous colleagues for dis- cussions over the years and the EU (RAQUEL, SIQS, AQuS), the ERC (TAQ, OSYRIS, FP7-PEOPLE-2013-COFUND), the BMBF, the Studienstiftung des Deutschen Volkes, MPQ- ICFO, the Spanish Ministry Project FOQUS (FIS2013- 46768-P), the Generalitat de Catalunya (SGR 874 and 875), the Spanish MINECO (Severo Ochoa grant SEV-2015-0522), the Fundaci\'{o} Privada Cellex, MPQ-ICFO, the EU's Marie Sk\l{}odowska-Curie IF program (GA: 700140), and the COST Action MP1209 for support.